-To read ‘Adult literacy and numeracy – what’s the story?’, click here
+An interesting article, ‘Adult literacy and numeracy – what’s the story?’, plus two websites worth a look.

 Labour Day is fast approaching.
 Always celebrated in Australia on the first Monday in October, most people are happy to have a long weekend and don’t particularly care about the reasons behind this National Holiday.
 For those who would like to find out a little more about Labour Day, click here.